 Cuban in the U.S. with I220-A moves TikTok: I dreamed that I went to Cuba and hugged my mother after three years

 The story resonated with many.
-Hundreds of users sharing the same immigration status commented on how they also dream of returning to Cuba, even if only in their dreams.
-"I dreamed that I was hugging my grandmother who passed away 5 months ago"; "Literally, imagine my kids are in Cuba"; "I've gone 8 years without seeing my family," several users recounted.
-Others, however, cautioned about the sensitivity of such statements: "That's why they don't want to give us papers, because we talk about going back to Cuba," one person remarked, while another added, "I prefer documentation over living in a dictatorship.
+Hundreds of users with the same immigration status shared how they also dream of returning to Cuba, even if only in their dreams.
+"I dreamed that I was hugging my grandmother who passed away 5 months ago"; "Literally, can you imagine my kids are in Cuba"; "I haven't seen my family in 8 years," several users recounted.
+Others, however, reminded them of the sensitivity of such statements: "That's why they don’t want to give us papers, because we talk about going back to Cuba," someone commented, while another pointed out: "I prefer papers over living in a dictatorship.
 Blessings."

-Frequently Asked Questions About Family Separation and the I220-A Status of Cubans in the U.S.
+Frequently asked questions about family separation and the I220-A status of Cubans in the U.S.

 How does family separation emotionally impact Cubans in the U.S.?